s4k1b/Front-End-Developer-s-Guide/html_learn.md

 The `<head>` element is a container for metadata (data about data) and is placed between the `<html>` tag and the `<body>` tag.

-HTML metadata is data about the HTML document.
-Metadata is not displayed.

-Metadata typically define the document title, character set, styles, links, scripts, and other meta information.

 <table class="w3-table-all notranslate">
 <tbody><tr>
 <th style="width:20%">Tag</th>